vunguyen95/Review-ISD-Sieving/README.md

 # Anonymous-ISD-Sieving
-Anonymous github folder for double-blind peer review for the paper "New sieving-style ISD"
+Anonymous github folder for double-blind peer review for the paper "New sieving-style ISD".
+A few words about this repository: this is a basic implementation for the Algorithm Merge_Set (Algorithm 2, p.10).
+Our goal is to verify if we can find a `target' random vector using this routine.
+We generate a random vector and parity check matrix for each run and observe if this vector can be produced using our described algorithm.
+More importantly, the memory requirement should be consistent with the theoretical analysis.
+We stated in the paper that the prospect of implementing a full-scale experiment (medium-size instance, including the outer iteration) are what we are aiming in the near future.

 # isd-sieving
 Many versions of the algorithms were tried: (main.cc, new_main.cc, impl1.cc, impl2.cc (not presented in this folder)).